Roasted buckwheat tea. It has a mild toasted flavor. It contains a large amount of the antioxidant lutin. Naturally no caffeine.

 50g £8.00 :

-This Hojicha (roasted tea) is made by roasting Sencha (unfermented green tea) at a very high temperature.
-It has a sweet toasted flavor and a refreshing after taste.
+This Hojicha (roasted tea) is made by slowly roasting Kukicha (leaves and stems of the first and second harvest) at a very high temperature.
+It has a beautiful aroma and sweet toasted flavor.
+Organic.
+Low caffeine.

 How to prepare in a small teapot : 5g (1 tbsp) 100℃ 1min